dexpa/stackdriver-logger/README.md

 # Stackdriver logger

 A logger for Google's Stackdriver.\
-In debug mode, we fall back back to [pretty-env-logger](https://github.com/seanmonstar/pretty-env-logger).\
-In release mode, we output JSON formatted logs compatible with Stackdriver.
+We output JSON formatted logs compatible with Stackdriver.

 ## Usage
 ```rust